 If after your intake appointment mediation is deemed appropriate a joint meeting will be arranged with the mediator.
 In this meeting you will have the opportunity to discuss your concerns, explore future options and agree a way forward.
 This may take one, but usually several meetings, but the same mediator will stay with you throughout the process.
 If joint sessions cannot be offered, or where they cannot be offered yet, individuals can access other support.
 Please contact us to find out more about the one to one STEP AHEAD - Conflict Mentoring Service.

-Our practice is to work with children primarily through their parents with the the focus of family mediation putting children and young people’s needs first.
+Our practice is to work with children primarily through their parents with the focus of family mediation putting children and young people’s needs first.
 Families can do this best by listening to them, trying to understand them and taking their views and feelings into account.
-Most of the local family mediation services also offer the option, if appropriate, of a mediator meeting individually with children and young people to hear their views on issues which affect them.
-The mediator agrees with the child or young person what they would like to feed back into the mediation process for their parents to hear.
-This service is called "Direct Consultation with Children".
+We also offer the option, if appropriate of a mediator meeting individually with the children/young people (generally over the age of 12) to hear their view of issues which affect them.
+The mediator agrees with the child/young person what they would like to feed back into the mediation process for their parents to hear.
+This is called "Consulting children in mediation".

 I would just like to thank you for a great service which really helped both myself and my ex partner on various issues concerning our children.
 Having a third party listening without judgement or bias helped us on a brighter future for everyone for the first time in seven years.

 Relationships Scotland Family Mediation Tayside and Fife is the operating name of Family Mediation Tayside and Fife